thunderbird/thunderbird-android/docs/architecture/repository-pattern.md

 - A one-shot operation is a `suspend fun`.
 - A reactive operation returns a `Flow`.

-Choose the return type based on the contract rather than the current implementation.
-An expected recoverable failure is a normal condition that the caller can handle, such as unavailable storage, a network failure, a rejected operation, or a missing required entity.
-Return a value directly only when the contract can always provide a meaningful result, possibly by using a default.
+Choose the return type based on the guarantees and failures the repository contract exposes to callers, rather than the behavior of its current data source or a legacy implementation.
+Use a fallible return type when an operation can encounter an expected, recoverable condition that the caller needs to handle, such as unavailable storage, a network failure, a rejected operation, or a missing required entity.
+Return a value directly only when the contract guarantees a meaningful result, possibly by using a default.

 Use [`net.thunderbird.core.outcome.Outcome`](../../core/outcome/src/commonMain/kotlin/net/thunderbird/core/outcome/Outcome.kt)
 for fallible repository results. `ERROR` is a domain-specific sealed type.
 Do not expose database, HTTP, or platform